eon-com/shared-code-in-microservices/README.md

 But even in microservice projects, there is often a desire for shared use of database schemas, data sources, code for access to frequently used objects in a domain or existing functionality.
 There are two forces working in different directions at one point: the “maximum generic reusability” on the one hand, the concept of independence and isolation on the other.

-## The promise of salvation of reusability
+## Reusability as the Promise of Salvation?

 The strong desire for reusability is not surprising as the DRY-principle has been the mantra of software development for decades.
 And even today developers are being instilled, redundancy is the worst of all developer villains, after all it would make more sense to "inherit" code instead of writing.
 What can be reused does not have to be rewritten and thus reduces costs.
 Reusable code should ideally meet the following requirements: